I found out what kind of business I was running last season with the help of two talented marketing men.

 The Account Manager is the difference between working within a structure built for profit versus casting fate to chance.
 The five money management strategies available online, all utilize the same picks with varying risk versus return factors.
 While the Basic Strategy routinely churns out season long profits of 30 to 60 percent, last year, with the late collapse, it lost 23% on the year.

 From a marketing perspective, it was forcibly recommended to me that we find what to promote positive and forget the losses.
-From a marketing perspective, I understand the strategy, but from a business perspective, facts outweigh any advertising campaign.
+From a marketing perspective, I understand that strategy, but from a business perspective, facts outweigh any advertising campaign.

 From a business perspective, I know what follows down years.
 In 1981, we were below standard, and had a perfect year on Top Picks in 1982.
 After a disappointing 1993, our published plays in 1994 were 27-12-1.